sonydevworld/spresense/sdk/configs/examples/camera/README.txt

-This configuration contains required options to camera example.
+This configuration contains required options to use camera example.

+[Source path]
+examples/camera